bltnynk/blttest.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: My research interests include reinforcement learning, data-driven control, meta-learning, and self-modeling.
 # bio: I am a master's student in computer science at EPFL, and a research assistant at the MLBio Lab.
 I am interested in representation learning, (mechanistic) interpretability, meta-learning, reasoning, test-time training, and machine consciousness.
-bio: I am a master's student in computer science at EPFL, and a research assistant at the MLBio Lab.
-I am interested in representation learning, (mechanistic) interpretability, and meta-learning.
+bio: I am a master's student in computer science at EPFL, and a research assistant at the Autonomous Systems Group at the University of Texas at Austin.
+I am interested in reinforcement learning, (mechanistic) interpretability, and meta-learning.

 # Interests to show in About widget
 interests:
+    - Reinforcement learning
+    - (Mechanistic) interpretability
+    - Meta-learning
     #- Reinforcement learning
     #- Meta-learning
     #- Self-modeling
-    - Representation learning
-    - (Mechanistic) interpretability
-    - Meta-learning
     #- Meta-learning and second-order perception
     # - Test-time training

 # Education to show in About widget
 education:
   courses:
-    - course: Master’s degree in Computer Science
+    - course: Master's degree in Computer Science
       institution: Swiss Federal Institute of Technology in Lausanne (EPFL)
       year: 2024 - 2026
-    - course: Bachelor’s degree in Informatics, Specialization in Artificial Intelligence
+    - course: Bachelor's degree in Informatics, Specialization in Artificial Intelligence
       institution: Czech Technical University in Prague
       year: 2021 - 2024